postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ### Update button not available

 If you are using Postman for Linux, and installed the app via the Ubuntu Software Center or Snap Store, you may not see a __Check for updates__ button.
-This is because the updates are handled by the store which should automatically update Postman on a regular cadence.
+This is because the updates are handled by the store, which should automatically update Postman on a regular cadence.
 It you are on Postman version 6, you will have to migrate to Postman 7 and change the Snap channel to get the latest updates.
-For more information see [Migrating to Postman v7](/docs/postman-pro/managing-pro/migrating-to-v7).
+For more information see [Migrating to Postman 7](/docs/postman-pro/managing-pro/migrating-to-v7).

 ## Next steps